 5. What else can I do in North Beach area?

-NOTE: please confirm each attraction is available in this unusual season.
+NOTE: please confirm each attraction is available before you go.

 - take the kids to the Picton splash pad and playground and other check out other kid-friendly activities